Vampward

 "Aren't the county commissioners worried about them abusing their power?"
 I asked, perplexed.

 "Besides, someone hired through connections is even more powerful than someone hired with mere money.
-Rumor has it the county executive wrote to his mentor in Seattle, requesting a true expert.
+Rumor has it the county executive wrote to his mentor in Seattle, requesting a true warrior.
 This individual remains secluded in the mansion, rarely seen.
 Even Kevin Stone pays his respects upon arriving in Pinewood County."

 "Qualifications, talent, family background, and character are all essential."
 Wade paused, then pointed at his sleeve.
 "There's another unspoken rule: they won't accept anyone who's ever worn this uniform."